youzan/zent/packages/zent/src/popover/README_en-US.md

 | isOutside | optional,to determine a node is `outside` or not. default trigger and the node outside pop is `outside` | func: (node, data) => bool |  |
 | quirk | optional，quirk mode，in this mode, mouse is not required to move out trigger and layer when close triggers | bool | `false` |

-the `data` in isOutside includes two attributes：`contentNode` 和 `triggerNode`。
+The `data` in isOutside includes two attributes：`contentNode` 和 `triggerNode`。

 #### Trigger.Focus

-display when it gets focus， close when it loses focus, no params
+Display when it gets focus， close when it loses focus, no params

 #### Trigger.Base

-all trigger's base class,  implement custom trigger need to inherit this class, you have rewrite `getTriggerProps` method to add trigger event. and you can control pop's open/close in event handle function.
+All trigger's base class,  implement custom trigger need to inherit this class, you have rewrite `getTriggerProps` method to add trigger event. and you can control pop's open/close in event handle function.

 | Property                 | Description                                               | Type                     |
 | ------------------ | ------------------------------------------------ | ---------------------- |